Top 5 Google Ads Best Practices for 2026

 Speaking of which…

-So, the final 2025 Google Ads best practice I’ll share with you today is to try an exact match campaign structure.
+So one of the key 2026 Google Ads best practices I’ll share with you today is clarifying your account structure.

 Create specific ad groups with corresponding ad copy for each campaign.